 Here are the most significant advantages of convolutional neural networks (CNNs):

-- CNNs make use of the same knowledge across all image locations.
+6. Uses same knowledge across all image locations.

 What are the disadvantages of convolutional neural networks?